 With universalism ironically also often comes intolerance–of those who are not universalists and progressives.
-Thus the Anarchist speaker at the anti-Nazi protest had participated affirmatively in a local talk by an Antifa advocate promoting the idea of “pre-emptive violence,” the idea that fighting fascism justified resistance by force against those promoting it, including an elastic definition of fascism as including Trump supporters.
-This may show also the difference between “peaceful” and “non-violent” in his lexicon.
-Under Antifa philosophy, “non-violence” presumably could include resisting fascism by force since the latter is violence embodied.
-However the definition of fascism again is elastic: Some scholars of fascism consider Nazism a racist movement of its own not strictly fascist.
-The Anarchist and Unitarian-Universalist speaker mentioned above indeed cited in his talk General Franco as an example of a Nazi-like fascist, although some historians of fascism place Franco as more a military dictator and not properly a fascist, and in a different non-totalitarian category from Nazism, while opposing the totalitarianism of Communism.
-But such nuances can get lost amid the globalizing flow of secular universalism and its affinity for a kind of necromancy of Communist totalitarian spirit, as if summoning up a dead ideology from the Cold War for creation of new zombie-like armies of people who become interchangeable global cogs in an internationalist machinery hospitable to consumerism and socialism alike.
+Thus the Anarchist speaker at the anti-Nazi protest had participated affirmatively in a local talk by an Antifa advocate promoting the idea of “pre-emptive self-defense” or “pre-emptive violence,” the idea that fighting fascism justified resistance by force against those promoting it, including an elastic definition of fascism as including Trump supporters.
+This may show also the difference between “peaceful” and “non-violent” as terms in radical rhetoric today.
+Under Antifa philosophy, “non-violence” presumably could include resisting fascism by force, since the latter is violence embodied and can grow suddenly from small things into huge oppressions.
+However, the definition of fascism again is elastic.
+Some scholars of fascism consider Nazism a racist movement of its own, not strictly fascist.
+The Anarchist and Unitarian-Universalist speaker mentioned above cited in his talk General Franco as an example of a Nazi-like fascist, although some historians of fascism place Franco as more a military dictator and not properly a fascist, but in a different non-totalitarian category from Nazism, opposing the totalitarianism of Communism.
+But such nuances can get lost amid the globalizing flow of secular universalism and its affinity for a kind of necromancy of Communist totalitarian spirit — as if summoning up a dead ideology from the Cold War for creation of new zombie-like armies of people who become interchangeable global cogs, in an internationalist machinery hospitable to consumerism and socialism alike.

 To those who may object that intolerance was a function of earlier Christian societies, that sometimes was true.
 But that was nowhere on the scale of the lower-case secular universalist totalitarian systems of the last century, which left scores of millions dead in both racial and cultural genocides.
 Modern secular intellectualism encourages intolerance of difference in the name of its various universalisms, whether class, racial, or ideological, by serving a will to universal power.
 For example, a secular-Leninist university colleague considered himself a universalist in condemning me for “Christian particularism” and calling for my removal from the university as a professing traditional Christian.